Rachel Coleman

 RUNNING THE BASES: Collegiate Career

 When she wasn’t playing softball, Rachel was coaching.
-During her gold team tryout at age 14, the coach told Rachel “You have all the qualities to become one of the top softball coaches in the country”.
-Three years later she was coaching a gold level travel team and in five years she began coaching at the Division 1 level.
+At age 15, she started giving private lessons.
+Three years later, she was coaching a travel team.
+During her gold team tryout the coach told Rachel “You have all the qualities to become one of the top softball coaches in the country”.
 Rachel was wise beyond her years.
 She understood the game from an early age.
 Her destiny was clear.

-SLIDING INTO HOME PLATE: Softball Coaching & Recruiting
+SLIDING INTO HOME PLATE: Softball Coaching and Recruiting

 With her umbrella brand Rachel Coleman Sports serving as a hub for her numerous business ventures, Rachel continues to push the envelope and stay influential in the softball community in several capacities: